Optimal Allocation of Limited Funds in Quadratic Funding: The mechanism

 Indeed, we can see this latter ratio (the RHS in Equation \ref{eq:sumwaverage}) as the marginal cost of contributing to reallocate limited funds.
 This design has the property that the cost of reallocating funds increases as more contributions are made.

 It is also useful to rewrite Equation \ref{eq:sumwaverage} as

 Notice that the LHS of Equation \ref{eq:sumofvs} is the sum of the marginal utility across individuals of increasing the size of the public good \(p\).
 Also notice that the RHS is constant for every project \(p\).
-This implies that a property of the mechanism is that it tends to equalizes the sum of the marginal utilities across (all) public goods.
+Notice that Equation \ref{eq:sumofvs} implies Which is the condition for the socially optimal allocation for limited funds.

 \begin{observation}

 The mechanism tends to equalize the sum of marginal utilities across public goods.

 \end{observation}